 Plus: iMac with Retina 5K display review | Retina 3.3GHz iMac 27in review | Mac mini 2.8GHz review | Mac mini 1.4 GHz review | Mac Pro 3.5GHz review | Apple Mac Pro Quad-Core/3.7GHz (Late 2013) review

 Apple's laptop/notebook range is more popular than its desktop range (Apple sells more laptops than desktops).
 Apple has four different Mac notebook models to choose from:

 - MacBook Air: The MacBook Air is Apple’s cheapest laptop and most popular model, with its super-light and super-small design (either 11-inch or 13-inch screen).
 It’s no slouch, though, and the latest model offers a tremendous amount of battery life (up to 12 hours according to Apple).

-- Retina MacBook.
-At the beginning of 2015, Apple introduced the new Retina MacBook, an even thinner and lighter MacBook than the MacBook Air - but with a higher price, and a lower spec.
+- Retina MacBook: At the beginning of 2015, Apple introduced the new Retina MacBook, an even thinner and lighter MacBook than the MacBook Air - but with a higher price, and a lower spec.
 It comes in gold, silver and space grey, just like the iPhone.
 A new model was released in Early 2016.